overtrue/phplint/README.md

 $ ./vendor/bin/phplint ./ --exclude=vendor
 ```

-You can also configuration as a file `.phplint.yml`:
+You can also define configuration as a file `.phplint.yml`:

 ```yaml
 path: ./